 Tool: Which stack height do you need

 Use our tool to find out which stack height range might work for you.
-Based on your criteria, the tool will go over 2,000+ running shoes in our database and offer THE 3 best-rated picks.
+Based on your criteria, the tool will offer THE 3 best-rated picks.

 Stack height and its correlation to footstrike, ground feel, runner’s weight - it’s all explained in detail below.